kiviktnm/decman/docs/pacman.md

 Pacman plugin can be used to manage pacman packages.
 The pacman plugin manages only native packages found in arch repositories.
 All foreign (AUR) packages are ignored by this plugin.

 This plugin will ensure that explicitly installed packages match those defined in the decman source.
 If your system has explicitly installed package A, but it is not included in the source, it will be uninstalled.
 You don't need to list dependencies in your source as those will be handeled by pacman automatically.
 However, if you have inluded package B in your source and that package depends on A, this plugin will not remove A. Instead it will demote A to a dependency.
-This plugin will also remove all orphaned packages automatically.
+This plugin will also remove all orphaned packages automatically. **Packages that are only optionally required by other packages are considered orphans.** This way this plugin can ensure that your system truly matches your source.
+You cannot install an optional dependency, and forget about it later.

 Please keep in mind that decman doesn't play well with package groups, since all packages part of that group will be installed explicitly.
 After the initial run decman will now try to remove those packages since it only knows that the group itself should be explicitly installed.
 Instead of package groups, use meta packages.